Kristopher Crawford: Political career

 Crawford was elected to the South Carolina General Assembly in 2006.
 He served on the Labor, Commerce and Industry and Rules committees.
 During his tenure, Crawford introduced South Carolina Telemedicine Reimbursement Act (SCMA), which authorized physicians and health care providers to ask for fee for the telemedicine services provided in a certain manner through phone, fax and electronic mail.

-In 2013, Crawford introduced introduced a bill proposing to shift the licensing of midwives in South Carolina from the Department of Health and Environmental Control (DHEC) to the Department of Labor, Licensing and Regulation (LLR), aligning it with the regulation of other medical professionals.
+In 2013, Crawford introduced a bill proposing to shift the licensing of midwives in South Carolina from the Department of Health and Environmental Control (DHEC) to the Department of Labor, Licensing and Regulation (LLR), aligning it with the regulation of other medical professionals.
 He advocated for the bill as a safety measure and included a provision requiring obstetrician supervision of all midwife-assisted deliveries.
 However, the bill faced opposition from 2,000 mothers and citizens who were concerned it would effectively ban home births.
 In response to the backlash, Crawford expressed his support for home births and considered amending the bill.

 Crawford introduced a bill, H.4795, aimed at curtailing unconstitutional surveillance by the National Security Agency (NSA).
 The legislation prohibited governmental support or assistance to federal agencies in collecting electronic data for warrantless spying.
 In 2014, he successfully passed another bill that legalized the use of cannabis oil for treating epilepsy, provided that the patient has a prescription or is participating in a clinical trial.

 Previously, Crawford had shown support for Mike Pence and subsequently Governor Chris Christie of New Jersey, aiming to draft them into the 2012 U.S. presidential election and praising their leadership.
 When Christie did not run, Crawford shifted his support to Newt Gingrich in the Republican presidential primary.
 Gingrich ultimately carried South Carolina in the Republican presidential primary.